suryateja000/Stream2pod/README.md

 # 🎧 Stream2Podcast

-**Stream2Podcast** is an intelligent podcast-generation platform that converts YouTube videos into audio-based podcast episodes — and enhances the experience with a built-in **AI Assistant** that answers user questions mid-playback as spoken responses, then resumes the original podcast seamlessly.
+**Stream2Podcast** turns YouTube videos into podcast episodes with an AI Assistant that answers your questions mid-playback and resumes the audio seamlessly.
+It also updates outdated information from the original video using the latest data, so you always hear the most accurate and up-to-date content.

 ---